zowe/docs-site/docs/user-guide/mvd-configuration.md

 }
 ```

-## Enabling tracing
+## Enabling tracing for Zowe App Server or ZSS

-To obtain more information about how a server is working, you can enable tracing within the `zowe.yaml` file via *components.app-server.logLevels* variable.
+To obtain more information about how a server is working, you can enable tracing within the Zowe configuration file via *components.app-server.logLevels* or *components.zss.logLevels* variable.
+For more information on all loggers, check out the [Extended documentation](../extend/extend-desktop/mvd-core-loggers.md).

 For example: